matthewjmiller/mattmiller/CV.md

 Seminar in Rhetoric: Rural Writing, College of the Ozarks, fall 2020.

-The American Novel: Land, Community, Race, and Spirituality, College of the Ozarks, fall 2021.
+The American Novel: Land, Community, Race, and Spirituality, College of the Ozarks, two sections, fall 2021, fall 2022.

 Survey of American Literature II, College of the Ozarks, fall 2019.